merative/acd-java-sdk/README.md

 ## Installation
 The current version of this SDK is: 1.1.5

-#### All the services
+#### WHCS service (Option 1)
-To define a dependency on the entire set of services contained in the project, use a dependency like these:
+To define a dependency on the WHCS service contained in the project, use a dependency like these:

 ##### Maven